 For the most part, some of the projects above are ongoing ones — you should never stop building videos, white papers, and other rich content on your site, and a good company will always be surrounded by positive conversations online.
 Of course, as the initial backlog dwindles, bandwidth will be freed for your content team.

 What happens next is up to you.
-My fellow Dragon, Jason White, often recommends having the content team conduct interviews with your experts, and process their feedback into great content afterwards.
+My fellow Dragon, Jason White, often recommends having the content team conduct interviews with your experts, and process their feedback into great content afterward.
 The interview process can also be applied externally, with your content team asking key questions to experts around the field, and then compiling their answers into a blog post.
-An informed content writer can also seek out industry experts to be featured in guest blog posts, or a group could hold a video conference that’s recorded and shared with your site visitors afterwards.
+An informed content writer can also seek out industry experts to be featured in guest blog posts, or a group could hold a video conference that’s recorded and shared with your site visitors afterward.
 Opportunities abound.

 No matter what direction you choose to take as you evolve your strategy, you’ll know that you’re moving forward with a content team that’s reviewed your videos, white papers, and other rich content, and has the basics and your brand voice in their toolkit.
 They’ve worked with the local offices, researched and read news stories about the company, and are familiar with both the company culture and industry.
 They may not quite be industry experts, but you can rest assured that there is a far stronger level of competency than you began with, and also that they’re a better and more efficient team than almost any you could find at the initial time of hire.